gambitproject/gambit/doc/gui.nfg.building.rst

 payoff column of any contingency it touches, since an outcome is shared at the level of a whole contingency, not a single payoff cell.
-Right-clicking the selection -- or, with nothing selected, right-clicking a single cell -- opens a menu with two commands:
+Right-clicking the selection -- or, with nothing selected, right-clicking a single cell -- opens a menu with three commands:

 + :guilabel:`Set outcome...` (labelled :guilabel:`Merge into one
   outcome...` when more than one contingency is selected) opens a